johnolafenwa/TorchFusion-Utils/README.md

 Simple functions to easily analyse, load and save your pytorch models in an error free way.

+**Installation**

 TorchFusion Utils is extremely light with no other dependency other than pytorch itself.
+You can install from pypi

+<pre> pip3 install torchfusion-utils </pre>